News

 The report examines how AI is reshaping development workflows and asks what it means to operate software engineering systems built around AI.
 It concludes that many organizations treat AI as a standalone tool rather than rethinking processes throughout the full development lifecycle.

-The company also said that many organizations lack clear visibility into how AI affects their operations.
-This has created blind spots in understanding where AI delivers value and where it may introduce new inefficiencies or risks.
+They also said that many organizations simply lack clear visibility into how AI affects their operations, which creates blind spots in understanding where AI delivers value and where it may introduce new inefficiencies or risks.
+Instead of tech giants and startups flexing about "tokenmaxxing"which describes how much money they spend on AI tools like Claude and ChatGPTthey should be investing in both: skilled engineers and AI.

 The report suggests that organizations may need to invest not only in AI tools but also in engineering talent and workflow changes to realize broader benefits.